jz674/Markov-Documentation/README.md

 # Why use Markov? - Software
-1. Regression test and load test realistically on-demand
+1. Regression test and load test realistically on commit
 2. Config # of scripts and specific parts of your API to test
 3. Monitor app's health before each change
 4. No maintenance or special training needed